certtools/intelmq-tutorial/lesson-4.md

 # Lesson 4: Advanced topics for IntelMQ developers - custom BOTS

-How to develop new bots for intelMQ is described [here](https://intelmq.readthedocs.io/en/latest/Developers-Guide/#bot-developer-guide)
+How to develop new bots for IntelMQ is described [here](https://intelmq.readthedocs.io/en/latest/Developers-Guide/#bot-developer-guide)

 ## Motivation